-Q. How has Minnesota Power ensured that the overall classification of expenses is appropriate and consistent with FERC requirements?
+Q. How has Minnesota Power ensured that its overall classification of expenses is appropriate and consistent with FERC requirements?

-6 7 A. Minnesota Power ensures that the overall classification of expenses is appropriate and consistent with FERC requirements in a number of ways.
+- A. Minnesota Power ensures that its overall classification of expenses is appropriate and consistent with FERC requirements in the following ways. - 10